MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/sysadmin/implement-b2b.md

 5. In the **Client ID** field, enter the **Application ID** (which you noted in step 6 of the previous procedure).

-6. Enter the key **Value** copied from the above procedure into the **Application Key** field.
+6. Enter the key **Value**, copied from the above procedure, into the **Application Key** field.

 7. **Save** the settings.

-Now you may start using the **Provision new users** workflow task in your workflows to export B2B users to Azure AD automatically.
+Now you can start using the **Provision new users** workflow task in your workflows to automatically export B2B users to Azure AD.